Dhoney2by2/linux-bootcamp/Week 1/LAB1/README.md

 Quickstart for Bash in Azure Cloud Shell
 * https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart

-Finished the assignment with no stress
+Finished the assignment with no stress with the following steps Cloud shell was lunched using Chrome Browser and Git bash But the terminal was lunched on power shell
+My Virtual machine name is : WEBDEVDHONEY
+Resource group created successfuly with no stress Virtual network/subnet DayofirstAssignment-vnet/default
+Public IP : 20.120.30.10
+Web server was created successfully and working in action But I put my Azure account off so it does not run out of credit